View guest users in a team

 - Sign in to the Microsoft 365 admin center.

-- In the Microsoft Teams & Skype Admin Center, select Users.
+- In the Microsoft Teams admin center, select Users.
 You will see guest appended to the display name of any guest users.

 You can also identify guest users from within a team that you own.